 Slipped disc is a nonmedical term that can refer to a range of disc conditions such as a herniated disc or bulging disc.
 The most common cause of a slipped disc is the natural degeneration of the spine.
-That simply means that, over time, the spine undergoes natural wear and tear that can cause the components of the spine to weaken and a degenerative condition to develop.
-However, because this condition often happens with the aging of the spine, there are certain risk factors that can be avoided to potentially lower the likelihood of this condition developing.
+Over time the spine undergoes natural wear and tear that can cause the discs, joints and other parts to break down.
+However, although this condition often happens with the aging of the spine, there are still certain risk factors that can be avoided to potentially lower the likelihood of this condition developing.

 Proper body mechanics for slipped disc prevention

-One of the most effective methods for preparing the body to cope with — or even avoid — a slipped disc is to practice proper body mechanics while standing, sitting, walking, running or sleeping.
+One of the most effective methods for promoting spinal health and potentially preventing a slipped disc is to practice proper body mechanics while standing, sitting, walking, running or sleeping.
 One of the primary roles played by the spine is to support the weight of the upper body, which places a lot of mechanical stress on the vertebrae, muscles, ligaments, joints and discs.
 Proper body mechanics distribute this stress evenly across the spine.

 Here are a few ways to ensure an even distribution of the spine’s workload:

-- Stay conscious of how you stand and sit — spine straight, shoulders square, head up.
+- Stay conscious of how you stand and sit by keeping your spine straight, shoulders square and head up

-- Lift heavy objects correctly — emphasize the legs, as opposed to the back.
+- Lift heavy objects correctly by lifting with the legs not the back

-- Use support if standing for long periods — rest one foot on a stool or small box.
+- Use support if standing for long periods by resting one foot on a stool or small box

-Other effective lifestyle changes to reduce the stress placed on the discs in the spine include:
+Other factors that can reduce the stress placed on the discs in the spine include:

 - Weight loss